Francis Parker Yockey: Cold War years

 Yockey collaborated with Soviet bloc intelligence, traveled behind the Iron Curtain, and was suspected of visiting East Germany, the Soviet Union and Cuba.
+One theory for this derives from a September 1956 story about a mysterious American man, who went by the name of "Frederick C. Hopkins" who was released from Soviet police custody on September 6, 1956.
 He wrote with approval of antisemitic purges in the Eastern bloc countries.
 In late 1952, he traveled to Prague and witnessed the Prague Trials, and asserted that they "foretold a Russian break with Jewry".
-He became a Czech Secret Service courier.
+He then became a Czechoslovak Secret Service courier.
+He is suspected of having been in contact with a Soviet agent by the name of Alfred Francke-Gricksch.

 Yockey met Egyptian President Gamal Abdel Nasser, whom he called "a great and vigorous man", in Cairo in 1953.
 He worked briefly for the Egyptian Information Ministry, writing anti-Zionist propaganda.
 In the Arab world, he made contact with Nazi exiles including Otto Ernst Remer and Johann von Leers.
 Yockey reportedly tried to persuade Nasser to finance development of a cobalt bomb by ex-Nazi scientists.

-Yockey was known as a womanizer.
+Yockey was known as a womanizer, and had an affair with Hazel Guggenheim McKinley.
 In 1957, FBI agents assessed that he was "living in Los Angeles as a pimp or a gigolo" and had written pornography for money, including a sadomasochistic booklet called Arduous Figure Training at Bondhaven that was later found in his suitcase.
-The 62 pages booklet was published by Nutrix Company of Jersey City and according to the FBI "contained numerous sketeches of partially clad females and [...] was of a masochistic or sadistic nature."
+The 62-page booklet was published by Nutrix Company of Jersey City and according to the FBI "contained numerous sketeches of partially clad females and [...] was of a masochistic or sadistic nature."

+Coogan writes that "Yockey's occult interests had political ramifications" as he "clearly saw himself as part of an underground elite, a secret new race of god-men".
+Yockey was an owner of documents relating to Theosophy, according to the FBI.
+At the time of his suicide, he had copies of books and articles written by Baltasar Gracián, Otto Weininger, H. G. Wells, and George B. Leonard.
+He was an influential member of postwar Nazi circles.